tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 `/**
  * Invalidate blocking behavior in case yourself is locked out.
+ *
- * @note: activate the following code and upload this file via FTP.
+ * How to use: Activate the following code and upload this file via FTP.
+ */
- */ /* -- EDIT THIS LINE AND ACTIVATE THE FOLLOWING FUNCTION -- */
+/* -- EDIT THIS LINE AND ACTIVATE THE FOLLOWING FUNCTION -- */
 function ip_geo_block_emergency( $validate ) {
     $validate['result'] = 'passed';
     return $validate;